cvasseng/ThursUI/README.md

   * Light on dependencies
   * Liberally licensed (Simplified BSD for now, might switch to zlib)

 As of now, there's only a renderer back-end for [NanoVG](https://github.com/memononen/nanovg).
-It should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/thurs/renderers/thurs.renderer.nanovg.hpp) for a place to start.
+It should be easy to write a custom renderer - take a look at [`thurs.renderer.nanovg.hpp`](include/thurs/renderers/thurs.renderer.nanovg.hpp) for a place to start.

 Documentation and an actual stable release incoming.